vegapi/site/docs/api-guide.md

 * **vat** : a set of resources that allow your application to generate and review VAT returns for a Company
 * **drafts** : resources (of any type) that are being created / updated by your application but are not yet ready to be committed - basically a work area where your app can store "work in progess"
 * **users** and **profiles**: a set of resources that allow your application to control who is entitled to do what on each resource type
-* **settings** : a set of resources that allow your application to drive the financial, inventory, accounting and tax processes of VEGAPI.
+* **settings** : a set of resources that allow your application to drive the financial, inventory, accounting and tax processes of VEGAPI
+* **system** : a set of resources that facilitate administration and operation of VEGAPI itself.